ember-nexus/api/docs/api-endpoints/user/post-register.md

 The request must contain the following attributes:

 - `type`: Containing the content "User".
 No other values are currently possible.
 - `password`: The plain text password of the new user.
-Can contain any string, will be hashed internally.
+It can contain any string and will be hashed internally.
   Whitespace at the start or end of the string will **not** be removed, though it is discouraged.
   No password complexity check is performed.
-- `data.<identifier>`: By default `data.email`, must contain a new unique string.
-While not required, it is encouraged to keep the content within 256 bytes.
+- `data.<identifier>`: By default, `data.email` must contain a new unique string.
+While not required, keeping the content within 256 bytes is encouraged.
 Optional limits might be added at a later time.
   The required identifier name is returned by the [instance configuration endpoint](/api-endpoints/get-instance-configuration) and in error messages.